jonathanmv/bootstrap-sass-grunt/README.md

 You must run two commands:
 `git submodule init` to initialize your local configuration file

-`git submodule update` to fetch all the data from that project and check out the appropriate commit.
+`git submodule update --remote` to fetch all the data from that project and check out the latest commit from master.

 ### Start here if you are using a GUI client: